Why should you care about Machine Learning? What impact will it have on your personal life, business or community?

 - Governments use pattern recognition in images and videos to identify threats and enhance security

-- Retail outlets use it to customize customer experience
+- Retail outlets use it to customize the customer experience

 - Banks use big data to market new products, balance risk, and detect fraud